 Alderwoman Fransina Ndateelela Kahungu -

-Alderwoman Fransina Ndateelela Kahungu was born in northern Namibia at Okapanda village in the Anamulenge constituency in the Omusati region.
-She is the longest-serving member of the current Windhoek Municipal Council and has served as deputy mayor and mayor of the City of Windhoek from November 2019 to November 2021.
+Alderwoman Fransina Ndateelela Kahungu was born in Okapanda village, in the Anamulenge Constituency of Omusati Region in northern Namibia.
+She is the longest-serving member of the current Windhoek Municipal Council and previously held the positions of Deputy Mayor and Mayor of the City of Windhoek from November 2019 to November 2021.

 COW